Sending all your goods safely across the world

 Lithium batteries are considered to be a dangerous good.
 It is not allowed to send loose or used lithium batteries via the postal network.
 Under strict conditions new lithium batteries can be send internationally.
 These conditions vary per country and transport mode, but in general the following rules apply:

-- Lithium cells or lithium batteries which are build into the device shouldn’t be able to move or (fully) discharge during transportation, and should be securely packed
+- Lithium cells or lithium batteries which are built into the device shouldn’t be able to move or (fully) discharge during transportation, and should be securely packed

 - The percentage of lithium cannot exceed 1 gram/20Wh per lithium cell or 2 grams/100Wh per lithium battery